metrixorg/MetrixPlugins/Flutter/example/README.md

 # MetrixSDK Flutter Plugin Example

-Demonstrates how to use the MetrixSDK Flutter plugin.
+Demonstrates how to use the Metrix SDK Flutter plugin.